Goguryeo

 Goguryeo (37 BC (Note: North Korea claims that the country was established in 277 BC.) – 668 AD) (/ko/; Old Korean: Guryeo) also later known as Goryeo (/ko/; Middle Korean: 고ᇢ롕〮, kwòwlyéy), was a Korean kingdom which was located on the northern and central parts of the Korean peninsula and the southern and central parts of modern-day Northeast China (Manchuria).
-At its peak of power, Goguryeo encompassed most of the Korean peninsula and large parts of Manchuria, along with parts of eastern Mongolia, Inner Mongolia, and modern-day Russia.
+At its peak of power, Goguryeo encompassed most of the Korean peninsula and large parts of Manchuria, along with parts of modern-day Russia.
+Archaeological evidence suggests it may have extended as far west as modern-day eastern Mongolia.

-Along with Baekje and Silla, Goguryeo was one of the Three Kingdoms of Korea.
+Along with Paekche and Silla, Goguryeo was one of the Three Kingdoms of Korea.
 It was an active participant in the power struggle for control of the Korean peninsula and was also associated with the foreign affairs of neighboring polities in China and Japan.

 Goguryeo was one of the great powers in East Asia until its defeat by a Silla–Tang alliance in 668 after prolonged exhaustion and internal strife following the death of Yŏn Kaesomun.
-After its fall, its territory was divided between the Tang dynasty, Later Silla and Balhae.
+After its fall, its territory was divided between the Tang dynasty, Later Silla and Parhae.

 The name "Goryeo" (alternatively spelled "Koryŏ"), a shortened form of Goguryeo (Koguryŏ), was adopted as the official name in the 5th century, and is the origin of the English name "Korea".

 Names and etymology

 The kingdom was originally called Guryeo (Old Korean: 句麗, Yale: Kwulye, /[ku.ɾjʌ̹]/) or something similar to kaukuri), Both words were derived from "忽" (*kuru or *kolo) which meant castle or fortress.
 The word was possibly a Wanderwort like the Middle Mongolian qoto-n.

 Several possible cognates for 忽 exist as well, which was used at a later stage as an administrative subdivision with the spelling of hwol /[hʌ̹ɭ]/, as in 買忽 mwoyhwol/michwuhwol /[mit͡ɕʰuhʌ̹ɭ]/, alongside the likely cognate of 骨 kwol /[ko̞ɭ]/.
-Nam Pung-hyun presents it also as a Baekje term, probably a cognate with the Goguryeo word with the same meaning and spelling.
+Nam Pung-hyun presents it also as a Paekche term, probably a cognate with the Goguryeo word with the same meaning and spelling.

-The iteration of 徐羅伐 Syerapel as 徐羅城 *SyeraKUY equated the Old Korean word for village, 伐 pel with the Old Japanese one for castle 城 ki, considered a borrowing from Baekje 己 *kuy, in turn a borrowing from Goguryeo 忽 *kolo.
+The iteration of 徐羅伐 Syerapel as 徐羅城 *SyeraKUY equated the Old Korean word for village, 伐 pel with the Old Japanese one for castle 城 ki, considered a borrowing from Paekche 己 *kuy, in turn a borrowing from Goguryeo 忽 *kolo.
 Middle Korean 골〯 kwǒl [ko̞ɭ] and ᄀᆞ옳 kòwòlh [kʌ̀.òl] ("district") are likely descended from *kolo.

 The name Goguryeo (/ko/), which means "high castle", is a combination of Guryeo and the prefix Go.
 The name came from Goguryeo-hyeon, a subdivision that was established by the Xuantu Commandery.
 As Han influence over Korea declined, Goguryeo-hyeon became the center of the early Goguryeo union.

 From the mid-5th century, Goguryeo was shortened to the calque of Goryeo (/ko/; Middle Korean: 고ᇢ롕〮, Kwòwlyéy), which by itself had the meaning of "high and beautiful".